-By taking a dollop of natural pectin or vegetable gum, they can affix scraps of matching cigar wrapper leaf to the shoulder and head of the cigar, thus sealing the wrapper in place.
+By taking a dollop of natural pectin or vegetable gum, the torcedor affixes scraps of matching cigar wrapper leaf to the shoulder and head of the cigar, thus sealing the wrapper in place.
+While it is possible to allow the wrapper to surpass this point and twist it up like a fat doobie, this style of cigar cap results in what is called a "flag cap," which is a bit of a rarity.

 Common Cigar Cap Styles